uc-cdis/cloud-automation/tf_files/aws/modules/utility-vm/README.md

 The main advantage of this utilityVM module is the ability to add custom bootstrap script without altering the user_data portion in terraform and also the custom script in the packer image creation.

+TODO: migrate this thing to deploy a chef role instead of a `flavor/` script ...

 ## 1. QuickStart